Ritchie shareholder Eminence Capital opposes IAA deal

 "The current takeout price for IAA is not particularly compelling for RBA shareholders who will assume the risk of what is effectively a public market LBO that will likely require a meaningful turnaround effort," said Eminence, which manages roughly $7 billion of assets.

-Last week, Ancora, a key shareholder in IAA, said it had accumulated a 0.5% stake in Ritchie Bros and came out in support of the deal, reversing its earlier position.
+Last week, Ancora, which holds a 4% stake in IAA, said it had accumulated a 0.5% stake in Ritchie Bros and reiterated its support of the deal, having first come out in favor of the transaction in January.

 "We look forward to closing the IAA acquisition.
 We have heard from many shareholders who are enthusiastic about this transaction," Ritchie Bros said in a statement.